 Animal Shelter Manager

-Animal shelter managers oversee the animals, staff, and maintenance at the facility that they supervise.
+Animal shelter managers oversee the animals, staff, and maintenance at facilities they supervise.
 Shelter managers seek funding, develop procedures, interact with the public, and represent the shelter at community events.
 Shelters tend to prefer managers with a degree in business administration or an animal-related field.
-Compensation for animal shelter manager positions ranges from $39,000 to $55,000 per year.

 Pet Adoption Counselor

 Humane educators provide information about animal welfare and behavior.
-Educators present a variety of educational programs to school groups, businesses, and other area organizations.
-They may also be involved with educating pet adopters about how to care for their new animals.
-Humane educators usually have a degree in education or a related field, though this is not always required.
+They present a variety of educational programs to school groups, businesses, and other area organizations.
+They also may be involved with educating pet adopters about how to care for their new animals.
+Humane educators usually have a degree in education or a related field, but this is not always required.
 Certification programs are also available through the Humane Society of the United States.
-The average salary for humane educators is $32,147 per year.

 Animal Control Officer